 Cloud vs. On-Premise – Which delivery model is right for your organization?

-As technology advances and Cloud based vendors solutions and technology becomes mature, we’re often asked about Cloud vs. On-Premise delivery models by prospective companies looking to invest in HR, Payroll and/or Talent Management solutions.
+As technology advances and Cloud based vendors’ become mature, we’re often asked about Cloud vs. On-Premise delivery models by prospective companies looking to invest in HR, Payroll and/or Talent Management solutions.
 Companies look to us for our expertise to help them understand the significance of these delivery models and help determine which one is better suited for their organization.
 There is really no right or wrong answer since both of these models are viable, but knowing which is right for your company and its impact to your organization is critical.
-There are a host of factors that can influence our recommendation.
+Below is a partial list of factors that can influence our recommendation.

 What’s the company’s IT Strategy or Philosophy?

-Your IT department may be consciously moving to Cloud solutions based on a number of factors including a strategy to reduce IT resources, a reduction in hardware and servers, simplification of interfaces, empowerment of mobile technology, standardization on reporting tools and analytics and streamlining application maintenance and upgrades.
-Using this strategy , IT could make a strong case that Cloud solutions have minimal consumption on their internal resources, offers lower or almost zero maintenance requirements, provides a richer user experience to the end users, which typically results in higher adoptability.
+Your IT department may be consciously moving to Cloud solutions based on a number of factors, including a strategy to reduce IT resources, a reduction in hardware and servers, simplification of interfaces, empowerment of mobile technology, standardization on a single reporting/analytical tool and streamlining application maintenance and upgrades.
+Using this strategy , IT could make a strong case that Cloud solutions have minimal consumption on their internal resources, offer lower or almost zero maintenance requirements, and provides a richer application experience to the end users, which typically results in higher end-user adoptability.

 A counter argument could be made that cloud vendors potentially increase the risk of exposing their employee data to a potential cyber attack (i.e. Target), increases the complexity of integrating their existing applications (cloud to cloud data centers or cloud to on-premise), and increases the total cost of ownership by executing annual subscriptions agreements.
-We continue to find that a substantial segment of the mid-market businesses do not want their data residing with a Cloud vendor regardless of how secure that hosting facility may be or what any SSAE-16 (SSAE 16 Definition: Statement on Standards for Attestation Engagements (SSAE) No. 16 is an attestation standard put forth by the Auditing Standards Board (ASB) of the American Institute of Certified Public Accountants (AICPA) that addresses engagements undertaken by a service auditor for reporting on controls at organizations (i.e., service organizations) that provide services to user entities, for which a service organization's controls are likely to be relevant to a user entities internal control over financial reporting (ICFR) states.
+We continue to find that a substantial segment of mid-market businesses do not want their data residing with a Cloud vendor, regardless of how secure that hosting facility may be or what any SSAE-16* says.

+*SSAE 16 Definition: Statement on Standards for Attestation Engagements (SSAE) No. 16 is an attestation standard put forth by the Auditing Standards Board (ASB) of the American Institute of Certified Public Accountants (AICPA) that addresses engagements undertaken by a service auditor for reporting on controls at organizations (i.e., service organizations) that provide services to user entities, for which a service organization's controls are likely to be relevant to a user entities internal control over financial reporting (ICFR) states.

-It is my opinion that this rationalization is an example of a strong philosophical choice, rather than based on technology facts.
-Many IT Professionals believe that they can better secure their own data and avoid having to pay the recurring revenue subscription fees every year.
+It is my opinion that this anti-cloud rationalization is an example of a strong philosophical choice, rather than based on technology facts.
+Many IT Professionals believe that they can better secure their own data and avoid having to pay the recurring subscription fees every year.
+I believe that this to be true for some organizations and why I claimed earlier that a substantial segment of the mid-market continues to purchase On-Premise solutions; but for many, the growing trend favors adopting cloud based solutions.

 Application Maintenance and Support